phaserjs/phaser/README.md

 * Sprite.loadTexture and Image.loadTexture now no longer call `updateTexture` if the texture given is a RenderTexture.
 This fixes issues with RetroFonts in IE11 WebGL as well as other RenderTexture related IE11 problems (#1310 #1381 #1523)
 * You can now tint animated Sprites in Canvas mode.
 Or change the texture atlas frame of a tinted Sprite or Image.
 Please note that this is pretty expensive (depending in the browser), as the tint is re-applied every time the *frame changes*.
 The Pixi tint cache has also been removed to allow for subtle tint color shifts and to avoid blowing up memory.
 So use this feature sparingly!
 But at least it does now work (#1070)
 * ArcadePhysics.moveToPointer no longer goes crazy if the maxTime parameter is given and the Sprite is positioned in a larger game world (thanks @AnderbergE #1472)
+* Sound.loop even when set for WebAudio wouldn't use the AudioContext loop property because Sound.start was being invoked with an offset and duration.
+Now if `loop` is true and no marker is being used it will use the native Web Audio loop support (#1431)

 For changes in previous releases please see the extensive [Version History](https://github.com/photonstorm/phaser/blob/master/CHANGELOG.md).